jonlpersson/ed-latimore/site/_posts/2022-05-10-drinking-college-sexual-assault-and-cultural-resistance-to-change.md

 tags:
   - longevity-health-and-performance
 categories:
-  - longevity-health-and-performance
+  - Reality
 description: >-
   Drinking culture is especially dangerous for young women.
 However, efforts to change it are often resisted by the very people it’s meant to help.
 image: /assets/images/drafts/drinkingfemaleregret.jpg
 ---
-I started this line of research because I was originally going to use it for a chapter of my book about recovery, [“Sober Letters To My Drunken Self”](/products/sober-letters/).&nbsp; It was merely born of a curiosity that started to grow as I researched the book.
-Ultimately, I decided not to include it, as it’s not technically about my personal drinking experiences and is beyond the scope of what I wanted the book to focus on.&nbsp;
+I started this line of research because I was originally going to use it for a chapter of my book about recovery, [“Sober Letters To My Drunken Self”](/products/sober-letters/).
+It was merely born of a curiosity that started to grow as I researched the book.
+Ultimately, I decided not to include it, as it’s not technically about my personal drinking experiences and is beyond the scope of what I wanted the book to focus on.

 However, this is a topic that I am gravely concerned about.
 In this essay.
-I aim to demonstrate alcohol’s role in sexual assault because of how it works on and in conjunction with young men and women’s neurochemistry.&nbsp;
+I aim to demonstrate alcohol’s role in sexual assault because of how it works on and in conjunction with young men and women’s neurochemistry.

 ***Watch my Ted Talk on what I learned about the relationship between addiction and identity.***